On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Applications

-\begin{rmk} We stress that apart possible from the last two statement in $\S 4$ (since the proofs do not apply) all results of the previous sections are also valid for objects lying in the image of this enhanced functor. \end{rmk}
+\begin{rmk} We stress that apart possible from Proposition \ref{U_irr_subquotient} and Corollary \ref{U_simple} (since the proofs do not apply) all results of the previous sections are also valid for objects lying in the image of this enhanced functor. \end{rmk}